MiSTer-devel/PSX_MiSTer/README.md

 Rename to boot.rom

 # Video output
-Core uses direct framebuffer mode to display VRAM content in DDR3 with scaler over HDMI.
+Core uses either normal output or direct framebuffer mode.
-This is done for bandwidth purposes and will not allow you to display via analog out/VGA, unless you use direct video!

-Also vsync_adjust=2 (low latency mode) in the mister.ini is required or it will lead to screen drawing being in the visible area!

-You can choose to view
+In Framebuffer mode you can choose to view:
 - normal drawing area without any overscan cutoff
 - full VRAM as 1024x512 pixel image (debug mode)